Pixpipe/pixpipejs/readme.md

 - easy to contribute
 - well documented for both users and contributors.

+# Compatible formats
+Here is the list of compatible formats:
+- jpeg (to Image2D)
+- png (to Image2D)
+- NIfTI (to Image3D / MniVolume)
+- Minc2 (to Image3D / MniVolume)

 # Documentation
 See [here](doc/) for the code documentation.
 Though, if you are just getting into `Pixpipe.js`, the best way to learn is by checking the examples below.